 Side – base – side.

-Always make your base 2mm shorter that the measures in your main design:
+Always make your base 2mm shorter than the measures in your main design:

 width – 2mm and height – 2mm